paocarvajal1912/Venture_Funding_with_Deep_Learning/README.md

 The project uses the following technologies:

-* *Pandas, NumPy* for general programming in Jupyter Lab
+* `Pandas`, `NumPy` for general programming in Jupyter Lab

-* *TensorFlow* and *Keras* for the construction and evaluation of the Deep Learning models.
+* `TensorFlow` and `Keras` for the construction and evaluation of the Deep Learning models.
 Particularly *Sequential* for the fitting, compilation and evaluation, and *Dense* for the layer construction.
 We use a version above 2.0.0.

-* *SKLearn* for the preprocessing of the data, particularly *StandardScaler* and *MinMaxScaler* for standarization and normalization; *OneHotEncoder* for treatment of the categorical variables, and *train_test_split* for the separation of the sample in a set to train and a set to validate the model.
+* `SKLearn` for the preprocessing of the data, particularly `StandardScaler` and `MinMaxScaler` for standarization and normalization; `OneHotEncoder` for treatment of the categorical variables, and `train_test_split` for the separation of the sample in a set to train and a set to validate the model.

 ## Instalation Guide